-This information can help you decide if you should get Part B:
+This information can help you decide if you should get Part B.

-Employer or union coverage-If you or your spouse (or family member if you're disabled) is still working and you have health coverage through that employer or union, contact your employer or union benefits administrator to find out how your coverage works with Medicare.
-This includes federal or state employment, coverage through the Health Insurance Marketplace Small Business Health Options Program (SHOP), and active-duty military service.
+Employer or union coverage: If you or your spouse (or family member if you have a disability) is still working and you have health coverage through that employer or union, contact your employer or union benefits administrator to find out how your coverage works with Medicare.
+This includes federal or state employment and active-duty military service.
 It might be to your advantage to delay Part B enrollment.